ttakasawa/iOS-GoodCodeExerciseSample/README.md

 }
 ```

+#### NetworkManager
-NetworkManager: This is responsible for communicating with Firebase real time database.
+This is responsible for communicating with Firebase real time database.
 ```
 protocol NetworkManager {
     var firebaseDBConnection: DatabaseReference { get set }